cloudnative-pg/cloudnative-pg/docs/src/monitoring.md

 - `<MetricName>`: the name of the Prometheus metric
     - `query`: the SQL query to run on the target database to generate the metrics
-    - `primary`: whether to run the query only on the primary instance <!-- wokeignore:rule=master -->
+    - `primary`: whether to run the query only on the primary instance
     - `master`: same as `primary` (for compatibility with the Prometheus PostgreSQL exporter's syntax - deprecated) <!-- wokeignore:rule=master -->
     - `runonserver`: a semantic version range to limit the versions of PostgreSQL the query should run on (e.g. `">=11.0.0"` or `">=12.0.0 <=15.0.0"`)